UAE FM visit signals Arab world willing to engage with Syria | Politics

 - Syria

+Syria badly needs to boost relations with oil-rich countries as its economy is being strangled by crippling Western sanctions and it faces the task of post-war reconstruction.
+The UAE is also home to thousands of Syrians who work in the Gulf nation and send money to their relatives at home.

+Most Gulf countries, at odds with regional rival Iran, seek warmer ties with Damascus, hoping to peel it away from Tehran.
+Iran is a traditional ally of Syria and sent advisers and resources to back Assad during the 10-year war.

-Syria has been expelled from the 22-member Arab League and boycotted by its neighbors since its civil war erupted in 2011.
-However, improvement of relations between Syria and oil-rich Arab countries could be a major boost for post-war reconstruction.
-Syria's conflict began in March 2011.
-It has killed more than 400,000 people and displaced half the country's population.
-Large parts of the country are destroyed and reconstruction would cost tens of billions of dollars.
+Syria was expelled from the 22-member Arab League and boycotted by its neighbours after its civil war erupted in 2011.
+More than 4,00,000 people have been killed in the conflict which displaced half of Syria's population.
+Large parts of Syria have been destroyed and reconstruction would cost tens of billions of dollars.

-Sheikh Abdullah was heading a large delegation, according to Syrian state TV.
-The foreign minister was earlier in the Mediterranean island of Cyprus, where he met with top officials.
+Arab and Western countries generally blamed Assad for the deadly crackdown on the 2011 protests that evolved into the civil war, and supported the opposition in the early days of the conflict.

+Several years into the fighting, Iran's backing for Assad, along with that of Russia, helped the Syrian leader push back the insurgents, who are now confined to a small area of northwestern Syria.

-In September, Assad called King Abdullah II of Jordan for the first time since Syria's conflict began in March 2011.
-The two countries also reopened a major border crossing between them.
+In September, Assad called King Abdullah II of Jordan for the first time since Syria's conflict began.
+The two countries also reopened a major border crossing.

-The UAE was a supporter of the Syrian opposition, which is now largely confined to a small corner in northwest Syria after Assad's forces gained control of much of Syria in recent years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)